PROJECT: TravelBuddy

 Format: delete INDEX

-Preconditions: Given below is a list of preconditions that must be met for the delete
+Preconditions: Given below is a list of preconditions that must be met for the delete command to work:

 -